 Watch one of our senior traders discuss 3 key approaches and tactics to trading in volatile market environments.

 To learn more about how our team approach the markets and develop a framework of trading approaches and strategies then join our 8 week career program where all our desk traders have graduated.
+This can be attended live on our London Trading Floor or virtually from home as an online trading course Alternatively, check out our range of Trader Training courses.
+These are some of the most comprehensive training programmes in the proprietary futures trading industry and are based upon years of successful in-house skills development protocol.

 The above can be your first simple approach to building an understanding of which of your strategies work in certain volatility conditions.